RajisteB/Hombre/README.md

 behind this API, has currenty decided to end their service at this time until further notice.
-Thus, the Live version of this website will not work however, you can see screenshots and more info via the Github page.
+Thus, the Live version of this website will not work however, you can see screenshots and more info via this Github page.

 ## HOMBRE - Men's Fashion Ecommerce Store (Front End)